opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

  $todos = { handler: () => {} }
 ```

-This is another example of how specifying types can make our code more robust, and help us catch more bugs before reaching production.
+This is another example of how specifying types can make our code more robust, and help us catch more bugs before they get into production.

 And that's it.
 With this last change we converted our whole application to TypeScript.